fenyx-it-academy/class2-module-assigment-week05/README.md

 algorithm you create, you’re expected to make the computer play the game with reasonable moves rather than random moves.
-The most important of all, we want you to create a program that is built by dividing the game into pieces and building modules and importing the modules.
+The most important of all, we want you to create a program that is built by dividing the game into pieces and building modules and importing the modules.(we want 5*5 table and 2 ship , one of them 3 dots ship and the other 2 dots ship, the ship destroyed in one hit)

 # Question 6
 Write a calculator program using try except blocks.